ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 #### 1. Study
 [[toc](#table-of-contents)]

 `[<lernact-rd>]`We have seen manu `[<cept>]`_operators_ so far.
 In programming languages and mathematics, operators are symbols which stand for specific _actions_ the computer to make.
 These can be mathematical functions (like the arithmetic functions) but don't have to be.
-For example, the dot, or `[<cept>]`_dereferencing_, operator `.` serves to select, for example, a specific sub-entity out of a package, variable, or type.
+For example, the dot, or `[<cept>]`_dereferencing_ or `[<cept>]`_member access_, operator `.` serves to select, for example, a specific sub-entity (that is, member) in a package, variable, or type.
 Operators are usually a single character, but they don't have to be.
 For example, the increment operator `++` and the corresponding decrement operator `--` are two-character strings.
 We'll call out several familiar operators to strengthen the awareness about their usage:

 **Arithmetic.** The `+`, `-`, `*`, and `/` operators for addition, subtraction, multiplication, and division, are the same as familar to everyone.
 The double-star `**` stands for the `[<cept>]`_power_ operator.
 For example, `10**2` equals `100`.
 All of these operators are `[<cept>]`_binary_, which here means that they have two `[<cept>]`_operands_.
 For example, in the expression `x + y`, the variables `x` and `y` are called operands.
 They are what the operator operates on.
 However, the increment `++` and decrement `--` operators are `[<cept>]`_unary_, as we have see in the expression `i ++` for the loop variable `i`.
 The `+` and `-` also have a unary intepretation when we refer to positive and negative numbers like `+2.01` and `-3.14`.
 While the `+` is the default and can be omitted, the `-` cannot!